pajlads/DinkPlugin/README.md

 - [Grand Exchange](#grand-exchange): Sends a webhook message upon buying or selling items on the GE (with customizable value threshold)
 - [Trades](#trades): Sends a webhook message upon completing a trade with another player (with customizable item value threshold)
 - [Leagues](#leagues): Sends a webhook message upon completing a Leagues IV task or unlocking a region/relic
+- [Chat](#chat): Sends a webhook message upon receiving a chat message that matches a user-specified pattern

 ## Other Setup